leeton1412/myshrink/README.md

 - Float Button to help navigate the page to the most important sections easier.
 - Alerts for users login and log out.
 Also for shrink being added and deleted.
 - Login functionallity putting a user in session.
-- ERegistration functionallity registering the user to the database.
+- Registration functionallity registering the user to the database.
 - Search Function to allow managers to search and delete all shrink.
 As this information is sensitive.
 - Profile page displaying that users specific Shrink items.
 - Live contact form using [Emailjs](https://www.emailjs.com).